 Instructions to the Editor: Please add the following text as the last paragraph of the clause.

 The Identity Key Security Association has a separate lifetime, and the identity key is deleted when its lifetime expires.
-A STA may use the Identity Key to identify the AP from its Privacy beacons after the STA has been disassociated or deauthenticated.
+A STA may use the identity key to identify the APs with that configured identity key from its Privacy beacons after the STA has been disassociated or deauthenticated.
 An SME uses the MLME DELETEKEYS.request primitive when it deletes an Identity Key. (#258, #292)

 12.6.2 RSNA selection